BioDynaMo/biodynamo/doc/user_guide/docs/usage.md

 # Usage

+There is a slight difference in usage of BioDynaMo between the user-installed version and the developer-installed version.
+Below you will find the usage instructions for the user-installed version.
+At the [bottom of the page](#notes-for-developers) you can find some remarks for the developer-installed version.

 ## Setting up the Command Line Interface

 Setting up a simulation and running it is done with the BioDynaMo command line interface (CLI).

-!!! note "Note (for Mac OS users)"
+!!! info "Note (for Mac OS users)"
 	In order for the CLI to be available in your shell environment it is necessary to run the following command: